Alicipy/advent-of-code/aoc2025/README.md

 This will read the input file `input_{:02d}` from `data` of the current working directory and print the result of part 2.

+The input files are not included in this repository.

 ## Project layout

 ```